-Another leading trend for deep learning (DL) based emotion recognition.
-DL has been around for many years, dating back to the works in the 1980s [26], [27], [28], [29], [30], [31].
-The Neocognitron [28] could be the first artificial neural network that deserved the attribute "deep", and was the first to incorporate neurophysiological insights.
-In 2006, Hinton [32] initiated a breakthrough in feature extraction, which was quickly followed up in successive years [33], [34], [35], [36].
-Various studies [32][34][37][38][39] showed that multilayer neural networks (NNs) with iteration methods or non-iteration methods can be used for representation learning.
+Another leading trend for deep learning (DL)-based emotion recognition.
+DL has been around for many years, dating back to the works in the 1980s [26]-[31].
+The Neocognitron [28] could be the first artificial neural network (NN) that deserved the attribute "deep," and was the first to incorporate neurophysiological insights.
+In 2006, Hinton and Salakhutdinov [32] initiated a breakthrough in feature extraction, which was quickly followed up in successive years [33]-[36].
+Various studies [32], [34], [37]-[39] showed that multilayer NNs with iteration methods or noniteration methods can be used for representation learning.
 Powered by the novel method, DL-based learning methods penetrated into EEG emotional recognition field.
+Zheng et al. [40] trained a deep belief network (DBN) with DE features and achieved 87.62% classification accuracy.